 - Florida hiking trails for fall

 Hiking in the fall is all about high-impact scenery and in this state, you’ll be spoilt for choice.
-With 300 state parks to explore, California offers a treasure trove of hiking trails to suit all ages and abilities.
+With 300 state parks to explore, there are countless California hiking trails to suit all ages and abilities.
 Whether it’s lakes and mountains, redwood forests, or the ocean spray you crave, you’ll find your perfect fall hike here.

 Parker Lake Trail on the June Lake Loop, Mammoth Lakes